-- 1) Plan review and Use & Occupancy Inspection: a.
+- 1) Plan review and Use & Occupancy Inspection: - a.
 Basic Fee.
-For all multi-family residential, 60% of the building commercial, industrial, and institutional occupancies.
-Including, but not limited to, new construction, tenant fit-out, remodeling, change in use and occupancy, and/or any other activity deemed appropriate by the City of Salisbury Department of Building, Permits and Inspections (BPD). b.
+For all multi-family residential, commercial, industrial, and institutional occupancies.
+Including, but not limited to, new construction, tenant fit-out, remodeling, change in use and occupancy, and/or any other activity deemed appropriate by the City of Salisbury Department of Building, Permits and Inspections (BPD. - b.
 Expedited Fees.
-If the requesting party wants the plan review and inspection to be expedited, to be done within three business days \$100/hour/inspector; 2 c.
-After-Hours Inspection Fees.
-If the requesting - party wants an after-city-business-hours inspection. - 2) Fire Protection Plan Review and Inspection - a.
+If the requesting party wants the plan review and inspection to be expedited, to be done within three business days - After-Hours Inspection Fees.
+If the requesting party wants an after-city-business-hours inspection. - 2) Fire Protection Plan Review and Inspection - a.
 Fire Alarm & Detection Systems.
 Includes plan review and inspection of wiring, controls, alarm and detection equipment and related appurtenances needed to provide a complete system and the witnessing of one final acceptance test per system of the completed installation. - i.
-Fire Alarm System ii.
-Fire Alarm Control Panel iii.
-Alarm Initiating Device \$1.50/device iv.
+Fire Alarm System - ii.
+Fire Alarm Control Panel - iii.
+Alarm Initiating Device - iv.
 Alarm Notification Device - b.
 Sprinkler, Water Spray and Combined Sprinkler & Standpipe Systems.
-Includes review of shop drawings, system inspection and witnessing of one hydrostatic test, and one final - acceptance test per floor or system. i.
-NFPA 13 & 13R - ii.
+Includes review of shop drawings, system inspection and witnessing of one hydrostatic test, and one final acceptance test per floor or system. - NFPA 13 & 13R ii.
 NFPA 13D c.
 Standpipe Systems.
-The fee applies to separate standpipe and hose systems installed in accordance with NFPA 14 standard for the installation of standpipe and hose systems as incorporated by reference in the State Fire

-Prevention Code (combined sprinkler systems and
+The fee applies to separate standpipe and hose systems installed in accordance with NFPA 14 standard for the installation of standpipe and hose systems as incorporated by reference in the State Fire Prevention Code (combined sprinkler systems and 60% of the building permit fee; \$75 minimum (not included - plan review and related inspection of specialized fire protection equipment as listed in the following sections 2 a-j)